Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 \subsubsection{Comparison with Full Fine-Tuning}

-The results in Table~\ref{tab:results} indicate that full fine-tuning effectively adapts the three TTS models to the target data domain, resulting in significant improvements in SS and ERS scores.
-However, it also leads to noticeable catastrophic knowledge forgetting, as evidenced by the increased WER.
-In contrast, our proposed method achieves SS and ERS scores comparable to or even surpassing those of full fine-tuning while using a small number of trainable parameters and minimizing knowledge forgetting.
+The results in Table~\ref{tab:results} indicate that full fine-tuning effectively adapts all four TTS models to the target data domain, resulting in significant improvements in SS and ERS scores.
+However, it also leads to noticeable catastrophic knowledge forgetting, as evidenced by the sharp increase in WER.
+This phenomenon is particularly evident in the large-scale Fun-CosyVoice3.0 model: while full fine-tuning pushes its ERS to the absolute highest (97.0\%), its WER severely degrades from 4.0\% to 12.1\%.
+In contrast, our proposed method achieves SS and ERS scores comparable to or even surpassing those of full fine-tuning while using a substantially smaller number of trainable parameters and minimizing knowledge forgetting (e.g., maintaining a low WER of 3.8\% for Fun-CosyVoice3.0).
 This highlights the importance of analyzing the characteristics of each module within the model to determine its relevance for target adaptation.
 Such analysis is crucial for identifying which modules to fine-tune, enabling effective target-domain adaptation with reduced training costs, as demonstrated by the findings in \cite{intro_cnn}.